RoadieHQ/marketing-site/content/backstage/plugins/jira.md

   href: https://roadie.io

 seo:
-  # Don't forget to end with "| Roadie"
   title: 'Backstage Jira Plugin | Roadie'
   description: |
     The Backstage Jira plugin integrates with Jira to show Jira information inside Backstage where it can be associated with your project.

 logoImage: '../../assets/logos/jira/jira_logo.png'
-logoDimensions:
-  width: 200
-  height: 200

 coverImage: '../../assets/jira-plugin.png'
 coverImageAlt: 'A preview of Jira plugin including tasks summary, project information and Activity Stream.'

 gettingStarted:
-  # What will this step accomplish?
   - intro: Install the plugin into Backstage.
     language: bash
     code: yarn add @roadiehq/backstage-plugin-jira